 Submit forms to the LEA's business offices on or before the eighth calendar day of each month, October through August.
+LEAs must submit enrollment on or around the 13th calendar day of each month.

-Submit a separate form to each LEA sending Running Start students to the college.
+The provisions of chapter 392-117 WAC, Timely Reporting, apply to state funding for Running Start.
 If the actual enrollment is not available by the due date, the college must submit their estimated enrollment number by the due date and then submit a revised form when the actual enrollment is known.
 Submit revised forms whenever errors are discovered.